-Exceptional wines are served between 19 and 20°C.
+Exceptional wines should be served between 19 and 20°C.

-White wines are served fresher than red wines.
-Indeed, since the heat accentuates the acidity of the wine, serving fresh white wines makes them less aggressive.
-If you want to accentuate the refreshing side of a white wine, you can make sure that the bottle is also fresh.
-We then suggest that you consult the recommended serving temperatures according to the different categories of white wines:
+White wines are served cooler than red wines.
+Indeed, since heat accentuates the acidity of the wine, serving white wines cooler makes them less aggressive.
+If you want to accentuate the refreshing side of a white wine, you can make sure that the bottle is cool too.
+We then suggest you consult the recommended serving temperatures for the different categories of white wine:

-For dry, light and nervous white wines such as Muscadet, Petit Chablis, Mâcon-Villages,...: the serving temperature is about 8°C.
+For dry, light and nervous white wines such as Muscadet, Petit Chablis, Mâcon-Villages,...: the serving temperature is around 8°C.

 For dry, supple and fruity white wines such as Chablis, Graves, Roussette de Savoie, or Sancerre: the serving temperature is between 8°C and 10°C.

-For dry, full-bodied and distinguished white wines such as Corton-Charlemagne, Montlouis, Pessac-Léognan: the serving temperature is between 10°C and 12°C.
+For dry, ample and racy white wines such as Corton-Charlemagne, Montlouis, Pessac-Léognan: the serving temperature is between 10°C and 12°C.

-For dry and very aromatic white wines such as Gewürztraminer or Muscat: young wines will have a serving temperature between 8°C and 10°C, and older ones between 10°C and 12°C.
+For dry and very aromatic white wines such as Gewürztraminer or Muscat: young wines will have a serving temperature between 8°C and 10°C, and the oldest between 10°C and 12°C.

-Semi-dry, sweet, sweet white wines such as Monbazillac: the serving temperature is between 8°C and 10°C.
+Semi-dry, sweet, syrupy white wines such as Monbazillac: the serving temperature is between 8°C and 10°C.

-It is for rosé wines that temperature management is simpler.
-Whether they are vinous or full-bodied like Bandol or Lirac, or lively and fruity like Côtes-de-Provence, the serving temperature should be between 8°C and 10°C. They must therefore be fresh.
+It is for rosé wines that temperature management is easier.
+Whether they are vinous or full-bodied like Bandol or Lirac, or lively and fruity like Côtes-de-Provence, the serving temperature will be between 8°C and 10°C. They must therefore be fresh.

-It can be assumed that structured rosé wines can be served at a higher temperature: Clarets de Bordeaux, for example, will have a serving temperature between 13 and 14°C.
+One can admit that structured rosé wines can be served at a higher temperature: Clarets de Bordeaux for example will have a serving temperature between 13 and 14°C.

-Serving sparkling wines requires a desire to emphasize the freshness and therefore the acidity of the wine.
-Since acidity and bubbles work together, you will need to serve your sparkling wine cold enough.
-Be careful not to serve it too fresh, since carbon dioxide dissolves better in a liquid at low temperature: if your champagne is too fresh, its bubbles will be coarse.
+Serving sparkling wines implies that you want to emphasize the freshness and therefore the acidity of the wine.
+Since acidity and bubbles work together, your sparkling wine should be served fairly cold.
+Be careful not to serve it too chilled, since carbon dioxide dissolves better in a liquid at low temperatures: if your champagne is too chilled, its bubbles will be coarse.

-There is a rule for the service of sparkling wines: the serving temperature should be between 8 and 10°c as an aperitif and between 9 and 12°C when served with hot dishes.
+There is a rule for the service of sparkling wines: the serving temperature must be between 8 and 10°c for the aperitif and between 9 and 12°c when they accompany hot dishes.

-For raw champagnes, without years and white wines: the serving temperature is between 6 and 8°C.
+For brut champagnes, without years and whites of whites: the temperature of service is between 6 and 8°C.

-For vintage champagnes and prestigious vintages: the serving temperature is between 8 and 10°C.
+For vintage champagnes and prestige vintages: the serving temperature is between 8 and 10°C.

-A sweet wine is a sweet wine, i.e. its sugar content is between 12g/L and 45g/L. If it exceeds this rate, we speak of sweet wine.
-These are smooth wines, which, if the serving temperature is too high, will put too much emphasis on the fatness of the wine.
-It would then become quite heavy.
-It is therefore necessary to bring freshness to these wines by the temperature.
+A sweet wine is a sweet wine, i.e. its sugar content is between 12g/L and 45g/L. If it exceeds this level, it is called sweet wine.
+These are unctuous wines, and if the serving temperature is too high, the fatness of the wine will be over-emphasized.
+It would then become rather heavy.
+It is thus necessary to bring freshness to these wines by the temperature.

-For liqueur wines: the serving temperature should be about 6°C.
+For liqueur wines: the serving temperature will be around 6°C.

-For simple sweet wines and muscatel: the serving temperature is between 7 and 8°C.
+For simple sweet wines and Muscat: the serving temperature is between 7 and 8°C.

 For sweet white wines such as Sauternes: the serving temperature is between 10 and 13°C.

-Here it should be remembered that sweet or sweet wines can be served fresher when they are served as an aperitif than when they are served with meals.
+Here it should be remembered that sweet or syrupy wines can be served cooler as an aperitif than with meals.

-Once these indications on wine temperatures have been taken into account, you can influence the temperatures of your wines during serving, by heating or cooling as needed.
-Be careful, it is absolutely necessary to avoid sudden temperature variations, and thus to keep your wine away from heat and cold sources that are too powerful.
+Once you have taken into account these indications on the temperatures of the wines, you can act on the temperatures of your wines during the service, by heating or cooling as required.
+Be careful, it is absolutely necessary to avoid too abrupt variations in temperature, and thus keep your wine away from heat and cold sources that are too powerful.

 To cool the wine, the ice bucket is the fastest and safest way.
-Add water to the ice, plunge the bottle into it and after a maximum of fifteen minutes, you can raise the temperature from 20+C to 8°C. In the refrigerator, it would have taken more than an hour to cool your wine.
-In addition, the ice bucket ensures that the wine cools evenly and keeps your bottle cool at the table.
-It can also be used in summer for red wines.
+Add water to the ice, immerse the bottle in it and after a maximum of fifteen minutes you will be able to raise the temperature from 20+C to 8°C. In the refrigerator, it would have taken more than an hour to cool your wine.
+Moreover, the ice bucket allows a homogeneous cooling of the wine and keeps your bottle cool at the table.
+It can also be used in the summer for red wines.

-Avoid the freezer at all costs, as it may make your wine too cold and break your bottle.
+Avoid at all costs the freezer, which can make your wine much too cold and may break your bottle.

-To heat the wine you can choose to transfer it, which speeds up the heating process.
-Alternatively, you can leave it in a room at room temperature for two to three hours, avoiding large sources of heat.
+To warm up the wine you can choose to decant it, which speeds up the warming process.
+Also, you can leave it in a room at room temperature for two to three hours, avoiding important sources of heat.

 Marie Lecrosnier-Wittkowsky for Les Grappes